fdilke/bewl/README.md

 - coequalizers
 - tell if an object has an injective hull
 - Optimize algorithm enough to construct triadic topos and its topologies
+- Construct the slice topos.
+Use McLarty's construction, NOT the one in Moerdijk/Maclane which requires you to first construct the power object for exponentials